A to Z listing of services

 Once the prisoner is returned to the United States, the foreign sentencing documents will be copied and given to a United States Probation Officer.
 The probation officer will review these documents and then visit the prisoner to collect background information.
 After a brief investigation, the probation officer will prepare a "post sentence investigation report."
 This report, which takes about 30-60 days to prepare, will include a recommendation as to the period of confinement and period of supervised release that would apply after considering the relevant United States Sentencing Guidelines.
 Thereafter, the United States Parole Commission will review the case and decide the length of time the prisoner should remain in prison and the period of supervised release that will apply when the prisoner is released from prison.

 Family members and representatives can obtain additional information from two useful web sites.
-The first is from the Department of State site at Emergency Assistance to American Citizens Abroad web page and the second is the Department of Justice site at the Office of Enforcement Operations (OEO) web page.
+The first is from the Department of State site at Emergency Assistance for U.S. Travelers web page and the second is the Department of Justice site at the Office of Enforcement Operations (OEO) web page.

 Prisoners who are applying for transfer may be represented by an attorney but need not be.
 The overwhelming majority of applicants to the prisoner transfer program are not represented by an attorney.
 Because of limitations imposed by the Privacy Act, 5 U.S.C. § 552a, the Department of Justice cannot provide information about individual prisoner transfer cases without a signed waiver of confidentiality from the prisoner.
 This law applies whether the inquiring party is the prisoner's Congressman or family member.
 A sample Privacy Act waiver form can be found at What Prisoners and Families Can Do of the Department of Justice website.